mehmetozanguven/inghubs/README.md

 - Depends on the usage, we may partition the transaction table per TransactionStatus.
   - With that partition, we may speed up to process transactions (i am assuming that count of processing transaction should always be zero or close to zero)
 - This example project has no any business logic about rollback of the given transactions.
-For instance, if transaction is not processed in the given expiration time frame.
-Transaction status should be rollback and rollback status must be run
+For instance, if transaction is not processed in the given expiration time frame, transaction status should be rollback and rollback status must be run